vtexdocs/known-issues/docs/en/known-issues/Pricing & Promotions/incorrect-price-update-when-a-promotion-doesnt-apply-the-discount-to-all-the-same-items-in-a-cart.md

 ---
-title: "Incorrect price update when a promotion doesn't apply the discount to all the same items in a cart"
+title: 'Incorrect price update when a promotion doesn''t apply the discount to all the same items in a cart'
 id: 1nXGR7pKjyc0Rmo0UzMOns
 status: PUBLISHED
 createdAt: 2024-05-01T20:07:04.369Z